NEWComplete Guide

 A heat pump is an electric HVAC system that moves heat instead of generating it, delivering 2–5× more energy than it consumes — making it the most efficient way to heat and cool a home in 2026.
 The average U.S. homeowner who switches from a gas furnace to a modern heat pump saves $500–$1,200 per year on energy bills while cutting household carbon emissions by 40–65%.

 In 2026, heat pumps outsell gas furnaces in the United States for the fourth consecutive year.
-With federal tax credits covering up to $2,000, cold-climate models now rated to −15 °F, and SEER2 ratings exceeding 22, the technology has matured well beyond its warm-climate roots.
+Cold-climate models are now rated to −15 °F, and SEER2 ratings exceed 22.
+The federal Section 25C credit (which covered up to $2,000 for qualifying heat pumps) expired for installs after Dec 31, 2025 under the OBBBA; for 2026 installs, state and utility rebates plus IRA HEAR (income-qualified, up to $8,000) and HOMES (open to all incomes, performance-based) remain the active federal/state pathways.
 This guide covers every detail you need to make a confident decision.

 How a Heat Pump Works